 Frequently Asked Questions

-This program is very competitive.
-You are encouraged to have a back up study abroad program in mind if applying.
+A: This program is very competitive.
+You are encouraged to have a backup study abroad program in mind if applying.

-I am interested in the program but would need financial assistance in order to attend.
+Q: I am interested in the program, but would need financial assistance in order to attend.

-Please carefully read the Financial Considerations page which includes a list of different websites to search for external scholarships.
-While UGE does offer a limited number of Global Learning Scholarships, these are typically small grants that cover only a small portion of your program tuition.
-If you would like to apply for additional summer scholarships you should start researching and applying as early as possible.
+A: Please carefully read the Financial Considerations page, which includes a list of different websites to search for external scholarships.
+While UGE does offer a limited number of Global Learning Scholarships (GLS; see more information below), these are typically small grants that cover only a small portion of your program tuition.
+If you would like to apply for additional summer scholarships, you should start researching and applying as early as possible.

 People